Brexit deal: What could it mean for the Northern Irish and British economies? | DW | 17.10.2019

 The deal is done.
 The UK and EU have agreed the terms of a new Withdrawal Agreement paving the way for Brexit.
 Although politics may yet block it, the deal could transform the economic arrangements of Northern Ireland.

-And so, to paraphrase Winston Churchill, that great hero of Boris Johnson, is this really the end or maybe still just the end of the beginning?
+And so, to paraphrase Winston Churchill, that great hero of Boris Johnson's, is this really the end or maybe still just the end of the beginning?

-Around midday on Thursday, news broke that white smoke has apparently wafted from the negotiating HQ in Brussels.
+Around midday on Thursday, news broke that white smoke had wafted from the negotiating HQ in Brussels.
 EU and UK negotiators have, apparently against all odds, agreed a new Brexit deal.

 So what's new economically speaking?